G-S9N6DX06CF

 The honey badger will answer the bird with a grunting and growling sound.

-This African animal is however a very nocturnal animal and doubt exists about how reliable a partner the Greater honeyguide bird would make as a mainly diurnal animal.
+This African animal is however a very nocturnal animal and doubt exists about how reliable a partner the Greater honeyguide bird would make as a diurnal animal.

 This issue is still contentious and despite the